CS-433/cs-433-project-2-on_va_tout_casser/README.md

 path_results = "results/"
 path_model = "model/"
 ```
 The path_processed_dataset is the folder where the processed dataset used for the CNN is stored, the path_results where the results should be stored and path_model where the CNN model is stored after the training.
+All these folders have already created.
 ```python
 name_model = "Word2Vec_CNN"
 ```